Young Sook Park: Biography

 Park was born in Gyeongju, Korea, an area rich with Joseon history and culture.
 Growing up, Park enjoyed visiting antique shops to collect things and curate little displays.
 She was praised for having a good aesthetic eyes at a young age.
 Park did not receive a traditional art school training.
 In adulthood, she married a gallery owner and, in her early 30s, began ceramics as a hobby.
 She started taking more serious classes as her children grew and went to school.
 Her talent was recognized and she was motivated by her teachers to continue.
 She quickly met with success at her gallery shows.
 She went to Japan to study color and form.
 Her mentors encouraged her to work with porcelain despite its challenging aspects.
 Artist Lee Ufan challenged her to gain skills by making a tea set and dinner set in porcelain to hone her skills.
-In 1979, she founded the Park Young Sook Ceramic Studio in Gyunggi-do.
+In 1979, she founded the Park Young Sook Ceramic Studio in Gyeonggi Province.